alfarih31/alfarih31.github.io/_includes/docs/resume.md

 Achievement/Tasks:

-- Build Pashouses website's using `React` with `Material UI` as the design framework
+- Build Pashouses website's using `ReactJS` with `Material UI` as the design framework

 ##### Howel and Co Websites & CMS's ([howelandco.com](https://www.howelandco.com))